 Some of the ways I experience anxiety are feeling fearful and excessive worrying that something terrible will happen.
 When it gets awful, it can affect simple tasks like going for a walk alone; I wonder if I’ll be hit by a car, robbed on the street or in some other type of altercation.
 Even though rationally I know the likelihood of this is extremely low, it seems like it is a highly possible outcome for me and it ruins my whole experience.

 My grandmother told me that even as a child, she recalls me displaying signs of anxiety, shying away from social situations and being very adverse to new situations, places and people.
 I have done a lot of research on anxiety over the past years.
 And have found that anxiety is genetic but also influenced by your environment—basically, an unlucky dip.

-Somethings that can trigger my anxiety are; being in a situation that I’m uncomfortable in and feeling crowded.
+Some things that can trigger my anxiety are; being in a situation that I’m uncomfortable in and feeling crowded, especially in social situations – you can read more about that here.
 In a confrontational situation, I become hyper-vigilant.
 I notice that I start to hold my breath, I experience heart palpitations, and my flight response is triggered almost immediately, the response is always to freeze and then flight.
 It can take hours and sometimes even days to calm down from being around aggressive behaviour.

 Some of the ways I have been able to manage it:

 - Exercise (running)

 - Limiting alcohol

 - Practising self-care